smetj/wishbone-output-amqp/README.rst

                |  Additional arguments for queue declaration.

             - routing_key(str)("")
-               |  The routing key to use in case of a "topic" exchange.
+               |  The routing key to use when submitting messages.

-               | When the exchange is type "direct" the routing key is always equal
+            - delivery_mode(int)(1)
-               | to the <queue> value.
+               |  Sets the delivery mode of the messages.

-            - prefetch_count(int)(1)
-               |  Prefetch count value to consume messages from queue.

-            - no_ack(bool)(false)
-               |  Override acknowledgement requirement.

         Queues:

-            - outbox
+            - inbox
-               |  Messages coming from the defined broker.
+               | Messages going to the defined broker.

-            - ack
-               |  Messages to acknowledge (requires the delivery_tag)

-            - cancel
-               |  Cancels a message acknowledgement (requires the delivery_tag)